spicy85/fact-forge/scripts/README.md

 The script will:
 1. Fetch data from APIs
-2. Transform to CSV format
+2. Clear existing facts from database
-3. Write to `public/facts.csv`
+3. Insert fresh data into PostgreSQL
 4. Show summary of requests made

 Example output: